yucoder14/selenium-and-pyautogui-fun/README.md

 allow strangers to download photos of students.
 Now, there's no need to be flimsy about messing with the computer.

+I'm keeping the old script as a comparison.
+It will work, albeit its fragile-ness.

 Prerequisites
 =============